An investigation of the non-trivial zeros of the Riemann zeta function: A recap on the zeros of the Riemann zeta function

-\section{Zeros when $\Re(s) > 1$}
+\subsection{Zeros when $\Re(s) > 1$}

-Although this is a known result, in this section we use the Euler product to prove there are no zeros when $\Re(s) > 1$.
-We also need the integral form of the remainder of the Taylor expansion of $e^x$.
+A sketch of the method for the zeros when $\Re(s) >1$ (see \cite{Titchmarsh}) is made available below.
+The method is based on Euler product and the integral form of the remainder of the Taylor expansion of ${e}^{x}$.

-The Taylor expansion of $e^x$ in $0$ may be expressed as follows:
+The Taylor expansion of ${e}^{x}$ in $0$ may be expressed as follows:

 where $\varepsilon(x)$ is the remainder of the Taylor approximation.